mosip/documentation/docs/inji-wallet/technical-overview/integration-guide/pixelpass.md

 // header defaults to empty string if not passed.
 ```
-The `generateQRData` takes a valid JSON string and a header which when not passed defaults to an empty string.
-This API will return a base45 encoded string which is `Compressed > CBOR Encoded > Base45 Encoded`.

 ### To Decode QR Data:

 **decode( data )**

+The `decode` will take a `string`  as parameter and gives us decoded JSON string which is Base45 `Decoded > CBOR Decoded > Decompressed`.

 - `data` - Data needs to be decoded and decompressed without header.